30 Garden Palm Varieties For Home Garden

 5. Windmill Palm

 Often called the Chinese windmill palm, these are cold-hardy types of palm plants for gardens.
 So, even in colder climates, the plant can thrive.
 Native to East Asia, the windmill palm can grow up to 25 feet and spread to 10-feet.
 The plant has dark green, a compact crown and a beautiful trunk.
+Here’s how you can grow windmill palm in three easy ways.

 6. Areca Palm